Allan Góes

 Allan Goes was a renowned student and protege of the legendary Brazilian Jiu-Jitsu master Carlson Gracie, becoming an 8-time Jiu-Jitsu World Champion and a pioneering MMA fighter who brought Carlson Gracie's influential style of aggressive grappling to the United States with the Gracie Family.
 Gracie took Góes under his wing as a teenager, living with him and shaping his development into a top competitor and the founder of the Carlson Gracie Legacy.

-Allan Góes (born April 20, 1971) is a Brazilian 7th-Degree Coral Belt and Master of Brazilian Jiu-Jitsu, as well as a retired mixed martial artist.
-The protégé of Grandmaster Carlson Gracie Sr, Góes is an eight-time Brazilian National Jiu-Jitsu Champion and one of the early pioneers to transition Brazilian Jiu-Jitsu into the realm of mixed martial arts.
+Allan Góes (born April 20, 1971) is a Brazilian 7th Degree Coral Belt in Brazilian jiu-jitsu, instructor, and retired mixed martial arts fighter.
+A lifelong student and black belt under Carlson Gracie, Góes is recognized as one of the pioneering representatives of Carlson Gracie Jiu-Jitsu in the United States.
+Over more than four decades, he has competed, coached, and taught Brazilian jiu-jitsu while preserving the pressure-oriented, competition-tested philosophy developed by Carlson Gracie.

-He began his professional MMA career in the mid-1990s and gained international recognition for his appearances in organizations such as PRIDE Fighting Championships, the Ultimate Fighting Championship (UFC), and the International Fight League (IFL).
-Known for his technical grappling and aggressive guard game, Góes fought several notable opponents, including Frank Shamrock, Dan Henderson, Daniel Gracie, and Kazushi Sakuraba.
+As a professional mixed martial artist, Góes competed during the formative years of modern MMA for organizations including Pancrase, the Ultimate Fighting Championship (UFC), Pride Fighting Championships, and the International Fight League (IFL).
+He faced many of the sport's early pioneers, including Frank Shamrock, Kazushi Sakuraba, Dan Henderson, and Mark Coleman.

-Góes was instrumental in introducing high-level Brazilian Jiu-Jitsu techniques to early MMA audiences and played a key role in the sport’s evolution.
-He retired from active competition after representing the Seattle Tiger Sharks in the International Fight League (IFL).
+Today, Góes is the founder and head instructor of GÓES JIU JITSU CLUB in Southern California, where he continues to teach Brazilian jiu-jitsu, mixed martial arts, and self-defense.